 Completing the screening survey will take about 5 minutes.
 The first few questions make sure you meet the inclusion criteria (listed above) and can take part.
 The other questions help us ensure we invite a wide range of people to take part.
 Each question is optional but the answers will be used to help us select who to invite to take part.
 If you do not answer any of the questions you are unlikely to be selected.
-We will also ask you to share your contact details and contact preferences, and to let us know whether you would prefer to take part in an interview (one-to-one conversation with a researcher) or focus group (a group conversation with one or two researchers and up to five other people who meet the inclusion criteria).
+We will also ask you to share your contact details and contact preferences.

 We will contact everyone who expresses an interest in taking part.
-However, we may not be able to invite everyone to an interview or focus group.
+However, we may not be able to invite everyone to an interview.
 We will let you know within four weeks if you have been selected to take part or not.
-After we have completed all the interviews and focus groups for this study, the data collected through the screening survey will be deleted.
+After we have completed all the interviews for this study, the data collected through the screening survey will be deleted.

-2) Take part in one interview or one focus group
+2) Take part in one interview

-If we invite you and you decide to take part, this will be in one interview or one focus group.
+If we invite you and you decide to take part, this will be in one interview.

-If you are offered an interview, you can choose whether you would like the interview to take place online via videocall (using the Zoom platform) or via phone.
+You can choose whether you would like the interview to take place online via videocall (using the Zoom platform) or via telephone.
 With your permission, the interview will be audio-recorded, and we may also take brief notes.
+Interviews will last about 60 minutes.
+At the end of the interview, the audio-recording will be stopped and you will be asked to complete a short demographics form to: